tomastrajan/react-typescript-webpack/README.md

 Models (~`Stores`) are responsible for holding app state during it's runtime.
 They implement observe/notify design pattern so that all interested `container components` can use model's `addListener` method to register callback to be notified when the model data change.
-This implementation enforces **one way data flow**.
+This implementation enables **one way data flow**.
-Model has full control of the (possibly custom) notification behaviour.
+Model has full control of the (possibly custom) notification behaviour, while component knows what kind of data it needs to retrieve from model after being notified.

-#### Propagating model changes back to React components
-...

 ### How to run the project
 1. `npm i`